Missionary Society of St. Columban

-The Missionary Society of St. Columban (Societas Sancti Columbani pro Missionibus ad Exteros) (abbreviated as S.S.C.M.E. or SSC), commonly known as the Columbans, is a missionary Catholic society of apostolic life of Pontifical Right founded in Ireland in 1917 and approved by the Vatican in 1918.
+The Missionary Society of St. Columban (Societas Sancti Columbani pro Missionibus ad Exteros) (abbreviated as S.S.C.M.E. or SSC), commonly known as the Columbans, is a missionary Catholic society of apostolic life of Pontifical Right founded in Ireland in 1917 and approved by the Holy See in 1918.
 Initially it was known as the Maynooth Mission to China.
 Members may be priests, seminarians or lay workers.
 Fr John Blowick, one of the two founders of the Society, also founded the Missionary Sisters of St. Columban to share in their work.
 The society is dedicated to St. Columbanus.
-The current international headquarters is in Hong Kong.
+The current international headquarters is in Ma Yau Tong Village, Hong Kong, S.A.R.

 Foundation

-The Society was founded through the inspiration of the Reverend (later Bishop) Edward Galvin of Ireland (1882-1956).
+The Society was founded through the inspiration of the Reverend (later Bishop) Edward Galvin of Ireland (1882–1956).
 Galvin had considered serving as a missionary as a young man, but he was dissuaded by the concerns of his parents over such a life.
 He entered St Patrick's College (usually called Maynooth Seminary) near Dublin to study for the priesthood for his native Diocese of Cork, and was ordained in 1909.
 Due to an oversupply of clergy for that diocese, his bishop suggested that Galvin offer his service in the United States, until such time as there would be an opening in Cork.
 Galvin followed his advice and went to the Roman Catholic Diocese of Brooklyn in New York City, where he was assigned to Holy Rosary Parish.

-While serving there, Galvin came to know John M. Fraser, a Canadian priest, who stayed there while en route back to China.
+While serving there, Galvin came to know Fr.John M. Fraser, a Canadian priest, who stayed there while en route back to China.
 Galvin shared with Fraser his interest serving in China.
 Galvin told Fraser that he had read everything he could about that nation in the Brooklyn Public Library and asked to accompany Fraser back to China.
 Fraser discouraged Galvin's interest but finally told him that he would need the authorization of his bishop for this action.
 Galvin wrote and received this permission.
 Galvin departed for China on 25 February 1912.